 Stops of containerships in a neighbouring container transhipment port identified in Implementing Regulation (EU) 2023/2297.

-The fact that the above stops are excluded from the definition of ‘port of call’ does not mean that relevant emissions are always out of scope, since whether emissions will fall within scope will ultimately depend on the previous and the next stop and more specifically on whether one of these two stops is a port of call within the MRV Regulation.
+The fact that the above stops are excluded from the definition of ‘port of call’ does not mean that relevant emissions are always out of scope, because whether emissions will fall within scope will ultimately depend on the previous and the next stop and more specifically on whether one of these two stops is a port of call within the MRV Regulation.

-As an example for such types of stops which are not considered port calls, Figure 1 explains the case of a stop carried out by a ship for the sole purpose of refuelling.
+As an example, for the types of stops which are not considered port calls, Figure 1 explains the case of a stop carried out by a ship for the sole purpose of refuelling.
 The emissions falling within the MRV scope, marked by the green arrow, are those taking place during the voyage between the previous port of call and the next port of call, including emissions released during the stop for refuelling purposes.

 Figure 1: Example for port of call exclusion cases (in this figure for refuelling purposes), and the related emissions covered by the MRV Maritime Regulation.